ttu/ruuvitag-sensor/README.md

 from ruuvitag_sensor.ruuvi import RuuviTagSensor

 sensors = RuuviTagSensor.find_ruuvitags()
-# Prints the mac address and the state of a sensor when it is found
+# find_ruuvitags function will print the mac address and the state of a sensor when it is found
+# find_ruuvitags function returns same information in a dictionary
 ```

 ##### Get data from sensor